jwcnewton/Espruino-Desktop/README.md

 Matt Eckman, Michael Leibman, Orry S, Eric Betts, MaBe, Sacha Gloor, INT3GRATION, James Palmer, Andreas Dröscher, Erlend Finvåg, Dimitri Deniusov, John Kovach, Spence Konde

+## Why does this repo exist

+I think the Espruino IDE is fantastic!
+However I think a full supported desktop version is needed.

 ## This project seems quiet?

 I started this in an airport and I will probably "finish" this in an airport, one of the issues is having the variety of hardware flashed with espruino to hand I currently only have a node mcu and redbear duo flashed!